eclipse-sumo/sumo/docs/web/docs/Netedit/elementsAdditional.md

 ### Variable Speed Signs

 A [Variable Speed Signal](../Simulation/Variable_Speed_Signs.md) modifies the speed of a set of lanes during a certain time defined by user.
-A double click over the Variable Speed Signal icon opens the values editor.
+A right-click over the Variable Speed Signal icon allows opening the values editor with the menu option 'Open variableSpeedSign Dialog'.

 ![](../images/GNEVariableSpeedSignal.png)Variable Speed Sign
 ![](../images/GNEVariableSpeedSignalDialog.png)Variable Speed Signal Sign